Home > IoT > How to Remote Access IoT SSH over the Internet

 What is SocketXP

-SocketXP is a cloud based IoT remote access and device management solution that provides remote SSH access to IoT devices behind NAT router or firewall over the internet using secure SSL/TLS VPN tunnels.
+SocketXP is a cloud based IoT remote access and device management solution that provides SSH access to remotely located IoT devices such as a Raspberry Pi, Arduino, Nvidia Jetson, or any embedded Linux devices behind NAT router or firewall over the internet using secure SSL/TLS VPN tunnels.

-SocketXP IoT Solution does not require any changes to your gateway NAT router configuration.
+SocketXP IoT Remote Access Solution does not require any changes to your gateway NAT router configuration.
+No port forwarding setup or firewall pinholing is required, when you use SocketXP.

-SocketXP creates a secure tunnel through your firewall, NAT router and over the internet for secure remote SSH access.
+SocketXP creates a secure SSL/TLS encrypted tunnel through your firewall, NAT router and over the internet for secure remote SSH access, similar to how a secure VPN solution works.
+A VPN software also uses the same SSL/TLS encryption technology.

 How SocketXP IoT Remote Access solution works